-Third, in the late 1980s, a growing awareness of animal welfare and modern zookeeping approaches led to growing criticism of the zoo’s infrastructure and waning public interest in visiting.
+Third, in the late 1980s, a growing awareness of animal welfare and modern zookeeping approaches led to criticism of the zoo’s infrastructure; public interest in visiting fell.

 Evidence of the scale of this change comes from various zoo rankings.
-For example:

 Franz I would be proud…